 Music is something I indulge in much more passionately, though I find it hard to appreciate music that's purely "human" in instrumentation, like rock, metal, or country.
 I prefer sound to be electronic and danceable or an electronically-composed ambient soundscape.
-Notable genres include deep house and breaks, and in the SF Bay Area I identify and associate with the Space Cowboys, Pink Mammoth, Dusty Rhino, and the Dancetronauts.
+Notable genres include deep house, breakbeat, and trance, and in the SF Bay Area I hang out and party with the sound/art camps of the Space Cowboys, Pink Mammoth, Dusty Rhino, and the Dancetronauts.

 I eat vegetarian, and particularly love Thai and Indian food.
 Spicy, please.

 How absolutely hollow and empty and at times largely uninteresting mere natural beauty is.
 Natural beauty is a meaningless roll of the dice; it says nothing about who you are, what's important to you, what you want to portray.
 It's dumb luck, and while I *was* born pretty, that prettiness is meaningless enough to me to be repulsive.
 What you CHOOSE to make of yourself says so much more.
 Natural beauty isn't pretty, it's hamfisted chance; fake is pretty.

 Before that, going out at ten at night and dancing until noon the next day.
 I look forward to returning to it.

 I also know exactly what my damage is and how to fix it, but I'd rather give in to it because it feels *so good*, and things that feel good should rarely be denied, don't you think?